aws-observability/aws-rum-web/docs/concepts/sessions.md

 Set `userIdRetentionDays: 0` to disable the user cookie — the client will use the nil UUID (`00000000-0000-0000-0000-000000000000`) for all users.

+### Manual mode

+The host can take ownership of the user identity by seeding `userId` at construction or calling `setUserId(id)` at runtime.
+Once engaged, manual mode is sticky for the life of the instance:

+-   `getUserId()` returns the host-supplied ID even when `allowCookies: false` or `userIdRetentionDays: 0`.
+-   No `user_start` event is ever emitted (there is no analogue to `session_start` for users).
+-   `setUserId('')` is rejected with a warn log; the existing ID is preserved.

+Use this when the host already knows the user identity (a signed-in account ID, a stable device ID issued by the platform, or a leader instance's anonymous ID — see below).

 ## Cookies vs localStorage

 | Storage      | Key         | Default name | Purpose                        |